Is the Cat in good shape?

 Sent from my Nexus 6P using Tapatalk

-That does look nice.
-Nice job32's or even 31's and a 2.5" lift will suit over 90% of all Jeepers.
-Plus it's really inexpensive, is and easy DIY job, doesn't cause many other problems and performs REALLY well.
+32's or even 31's and a 2.5" lift will suit over 90% of all Jeepers.
+Plus it's really inexpensive, is an easy DIY job, doesn't cause many other problems and performs REALLY well.

 Like mine